prototowb/AEM-Ace/README.md

 The site will be available at `https://your-project-name.vercel.app`

+## 🙋‍♂️ User Question Submissions

+Users can submit quiz questions via the new Submit page (`/submit`).
+Submissions are stored in Sanity as `questionSubmission` documents for moderation.

+### Server-side configuration

+1. Create a Sanity token with write access.
+2. Add environment variable `SANITY_WRITE_TOKEN` in your Vercel project settings (and locally when testing functions).
+3. Ensure the `questionSubmission` schema exists in your Sanity Studio (this repo exports it in `sanity-schema.js`).

+### How it works

+- The frontend shows a form with validation.
+- A serverless API (`/api/submit-question`) validates payloads and writes documents to Sanity using the token.
+- Submissions are marked `status: pending` for review in Studio before being added to the main catalog.

 ## 📝 Content Management

 Content is managed through Sanity Studio.
 The schema includes: